 As a Shopify merchant, you're in control of your products, your marketing and your brand image.
-But once the package is handed over to the carrier, you enter a risk zone that can wipe out your margins and reputation.
-The obvious solution seems to beShopify insurance.
-But is it really insurance?
+But once the parcel is delivered to the Carrier, you enter a risk zone that can wipe out your margins and reputation.
+The obvious solution seems to beShopify parcel insurance.
+But is it really shipping insurance?
 And is it designed for you, the professional?

 This article is not just another guide.
-It's a strategic analysis that exposes the reality of the Shopify insurance ecosystem.
-We'll demonstrate, with figures to back it up, that for 90% of serious merchants, native solutions and App Store apps are costly band-aids in the face of a specialized solution designed for growth.
+It's a strategic analysis that exposes the reality of the Shopify ad valorem insurance ecosystem.
+We'll demonstrate, with figures to back it up, that for 90% of serious merchants, native solutions and App Store applications are costly band-aids compared to a specialized solution designed by merchants for growth.
+See also our article comparing the parcel insurance offers of the various CMS.

 Shopify Shipping Insurance: The wrong idea?